 How Krishna Janmashtami is Celebrated?

 On Janmashtami, a lot of devotees of Lord Krishna observe a fast for the whole day and night.
-The fast must break on midnight where people prefer to have only milk and milk products as they were the favourite of Lord Krishna.
+The fast must break at midnight where people prefer to have only milk and milk products as they were the favorite of Lord Krishna.
 Some also observe ‘Nirjala’ fast which involves fasting without having a single drop of water.

 Chanting forms the main attraction on Janmashtami.
 If you must have observed, the hymns ans songs sung for Lord Krishna tend to be quite melodious and peaceful.
 Devotees indulge in continuous chanting all day long.
 They chant mantras and shlokas to please the lord.
 Chanting of 108 names of Lord Krishna is another ritual that takes place in various temples.